openvirtus/openvirtus/README.md

 We are a group of engineers that work in the IT industry.
 We have decided to share some scripts and libraries.

+Feel free to adapt this scripts and libraries to your needs.

+Read [./developers.md](developer guide) for style conventions.

 ## Shell Scripts

 - [sh-ocrpdf](https://github.com/openvirtus/sh-ocrpdf/) : If you can't copy paste from a PDF, run this script